Skip to main content

 4. Outcome Verification

 Confirms whether reported conversions represent real economic events.
-I don't stop at CPL.
-I look at what sales actually received, what converted, what stalled, what died quietly in the pipeline, and whether the advertising improved or degraded sales efficiency.
+I look past cost per lead.
+I look at what sales actually received, what converted, what stalled, what died in the pipeline, and whether the advertising improved or degraded sales efficiency.

-If leads look good but sales struggles, the system is broken.
+If leads look good in reports but sales struggles to close, the system is broken.

 5. Capital Allocation Decisions

-Advertising is a capital allocation problem wearing a marketing costume.
+Advertising is a capital allocation problem.
+I treat it like one.
 I track where money is being spent out of habit, where spend persists despite weak or nonexistent evidence, and where reallocation would produce materially better outcomes.

 What Decisions Are Typically Made After a Diagnosis?